vanjohnson879/frontline-cloud-doc/content/reference/plugins/jenkins/index.md

 ### Set-up for an old style job

-Add a new build step called **FrontLine Plugin**.
+Add a new build step called **Gatling Enterprise Plugin**.
 Choose in the Simulation list the simulation you want to use.
 You can specify the id of an API Token stored in a credential if you don't want to use the one configured globally.

 {{< img src="build-configuration.png" alt="Build configuration" >}}

-You can display the results of the Gatling FrontLine assertions with the JUnit plugin.
+You can display the results of the Gatling Enterprise assertions with the JUnit plugin.

 Add a new build step called **Publish JUnit test result report** and fill the **Test report XMLs** input with the following line: